Financial-Times/origami/components/o3-foundation/docs/typography.md

 ### Links

 The link style can be applied inline (within a paragraph or body text) or standalone.
 The inline links inherit the text properties of the body it is in.
 Its focus style follows the global Origami focus for single ring element.

-This example shows a link within copy that uses `body-base`.

-Here's another example which shows a link within `body-content-base`.